8 Steps to a Successful Proposal¶

 A few additional points:

-- It is currently not possible to pay a budget proposal to a multisig address, or to change the payment address after the proposal is posted to the blockchain.
+It is currently not possible to change the payment address after the proposal is posted to the blockchain.

-- You are responsible for your own planning to hedge against price volatility.
-If your proposal involves significant payments to third parties in fiat currency, reach out to Dash Core Group, Inc. or Green Candle, Inc. for advice on escrow, price maintenance, converting currencies and hedging against volatility.
+You are responsible for your own planning to hedge against price volatility.
+If your proposal involves significant payments to third parties in fiat currency, reach out to the Dash Investment Foundation in advance for advice on escrow, price maintenance, converting currencies and hedging against volatility.